On This page

 Contact a South Carolina Workers’ Compensation Claims Lawyer

 If you are having difficulty obtaining workers’ compensation benefits after a workplace injury or diagnosis of a work-related disease in South Carolina, contact the attorneys at Joye Law Firm for help.
 Our workers’ compensation attorneys at Joye Law Firm help injured workers seek full benefits to recover and rebuild their lives.
-Joye Law Firm has offices with workers’ compensation attorneys in North CharlestonColumbiaClinton, and Myrtle Beach and represents injured workers throughout South Carolina.
+Joye Law Firm has offices with workers’ compensation attorneys in North CharlestonColumbiaClinton, Summerville, and Myrtle Beach and represents injured workers throughout South Carolina.

 Call us for a free, no-obligation review of your workers’ compensation claim or use our online case evaluation form.